akbarmridho/akbarmridho/README.md

 ## Hi there 👋

-My name is Akbar Maulana Ridho and I'm a final-year undergraduate informatics student at Institut Teknologi Bandung.
+My name is Akbar Maulana Ridho and I'm a undergraduate informatics alumni at Institut Teknologi Bandung.
 My fields of interest are software engineering, website development, and distributed applications.

 ## Tools and Technologies